-- a) providing clear and concise information on the range, cost and availability of waste services provided - providing education to residents and visitors to the area in order to maximise the potential of its services - working with Environmental Services the Strategy and Environment Section to educate the community via its association with community groups, schools and other interest groups.

-5.2.9 Development Planning

-a) ensuring that waste management issues are managed in the Local Environment Plan and related Development Control Plans Plan.
+- providing clear and concise information on the range, cost and availability of waste services provided - b) providing education to residents and visitors to the area in order to maximise the potential of its services - working with Environmental Services the Strategy and Environment Section to educate the community via its association with community groups, schools and other interest groups. - 5.2.9 Development Planning - 5.2.9.1 Council is committed to: - a) ensuring that waste management issues are managed in the Local Environment Plan and related Development Control Plans Plan.